dvhthomas/bitsby.me/content/posts/geospatial-notebooks/index.md

   },
 {{</highlight>}}

-It's a mix of structure content in what looks like a JSON format, with presentational decorations like the `"\n"` for new lines.
+It's a mixture of content types saved in what looks like a JSON format; for example, look at the presentational decorations like the `"\n"` for new lines.

 I _strongly_ recommend just using the browser-based editor or something like the Visual Studio Code Python extension by Microsoft that provides a nice integrated experience (I use both).
+But it's good to know that there's no magic here.
+Just text.

 ## Getting something done

 Back to the matter at hand.
 I want to:

-1. Download some data from a government website.
+1. Download some data from a government website (FAA).
 1. Take a look at it so I understand the structure.
 1. Geo-enable it so that I can see the spatial distribution.
 1. Export the data into a common geospatial format.